CHAPTER 7

 (1)

-Any motor vehicle left unattended on private property for a period of seventy-two (72) hours or longer without the consent of the owner or lessee of such property or his legally authorized agent.
+Any motor vehicle left unattended on private property for a period of seventy-two (72) hours or longer without the consent of the owner or lessee of such property or the owner's legally authorized agent.

 (2)

-Any motor vehicle left unattended on public property, including any portion of a highway, street, or public right-of-way within the limits of the City of Northglenn for a period of twenty-four (24) hours or longer unless the owner or driver thereof has conspicuously affixed thereto a dated notice indicating his intention to return or shall have otherwise notified the Northglenn Police of his intention to remove same within a reasonable time period not to exceed thirty-six (36) hours from the time of discovery by the Department.
+Any motor vehicle left unattended on public property, including any portion of a highway, street, or public right-of-way within the limits of the City of Northglenn for a period of twenty-four (24) hours or longer unless the owner or driver thereof has conspicuously affixed thereto a dated notice indicating such owner or driver's intention to return or shall have otherwise notified the Northglenn Police of such owner or driver's intention to remove same within a reasonable time period not to exceed thirty-six (36) hours from the time of discovery by the Department.

 (3)